Focused 100% On Education Law Matters

 What should I write about in my student disciplinary appeal?

-The best answer is, it depends.
+The best answer is, that it depends.
 You must review the University policies regarding student appeals.
 They are typically limited to a few categories.
 Procedural errors, new evidence, and harshness of sanction.

-What is the “New Evidence” student appeal category?
+What is the “new evidence” student appeal category?

 This is if you discovered evidence that was not available or known at the time of the hearing.
 This could include:

-• Unknown witness
+• Unknown witnesses

 • Discovery of documents that could cast doubt on the university’s claims